spiritix/lada-cache/README.md

 ## Known issues and limitations

-- Does not work with (Raw SQL queries)[http://laravel.com/docs/5.1/database#running-queries].
+- Does not work with [raw SQL queries](http://laravel.com/docs/5.1/database#running-queries).
 This would require an SQL parser to be implemented which is quite hard and very inefficient.

 ## Contributing